High performance, high precision, zero allocation fixed-point decimal number for financial applications.

 }

 As mentioned above, this library is not always memory allocation free.
-However, those cases where we need to allocate memory are incredily rare.
-To understand why, let’s take a look at how the Decimal type is implemented.
+However, those cases where we need to allocate memory are incredibly rare.
+To understand why, let’s take a look at how the Decimal

 // decimal value = (neg == true ? -1 : 1) * coef * 10^(-prec)